-At Visit 5, all participants will be unblinded and if they originally received placebo will be offered BNT162b2.
-Note: Participants who become eligible for receipt of BNT162b2 or another COVID-19 vaccine according to local or national recommendations prior to Visit 5 (detailed separately, and available in the electronic study reference portal) will have the opportunity to receive the EUA-approved dose level of BNT162b2.
+At the 6-month follow-up visit Visit 5, all participants will be unblinded and if they originally received placebo will be offered BNT162b2.
+Note: Participants who become eligible for receipt of BNT162b2 or another COVID 19 vaccine according to local or national recommendations prior to Visit 5 (detailed separately, and available in the electronic study reference portal) will have the opportunity to receive the EUA approved dose level of BNT162b2 Participants who originally received placebo and become eligible for receipt of BNT162b2 or another COVID-19 vaccine according to local or national recommendations prior to 6 months after Dose 2 (detailed separately and available in the electronic study reference portal) will have the opportunity to receive BNT162b2 (10 μg or 3 μg) based on age at the time of approval.
+If a participant turns 12 years of age during the study, he or she has the following 2 options: receive 10 μg within the study (following provision of informed consent) or receive a BNT162b2 30-μg dose outside of the study.
 For participants who originally received placebo and go on to receive BNT162b2 as Dose 3 and Dose 4, the time period for actively eliciting and collecting AEs and SAEs will continue from the receipt of BNT162b2 (Dose 3 and Dose 4), through and including 1 month after Dose 4 (Visit C).
 SAEs will be collected from the time of receipt of BNT162b2 (Dose 3 and Dose 4) through approximately 6 months after Dose 4 of BNT162b2 (Visit D).